 A true societal domain, esport has an ever-growing public every year.
-In 2020, of the 4.54 billion Internet users, 2.60 billion will be playing video games, representing 57.27% of the world’s population.
-As for the total audience, it is estimated at 495 million in 2020, i.e. an annual growth rate of 11.7%, strongly influenced by the Youtube and Twitch platforms.
+In 2020, of the 4.54 billion Internet users, 2.60 billion play video games, which represents 57.27% of the world’s population.
+Regarding the total audience, it is estimated at 495 million in 2020, i.e. an annual growth rate of 11.7%, strongly influenced by Youtube and Twitch.

-Numerous events testify to the international scope of esport.
-These include the Fornite World Cup, the International Dota 2 and the League of Legends championship.
-The latter has been held every year since 2011 and represents the most prestigious esport event in terms of spectators and popularity.
+Numerous events testify the international scope of esport.
+These include Fortnite World Cup, Dota 2 and League of Legends championship.
+The latter is held every year since 2011 and represents the most prestigious esport event in terms of spectators and popularity.
 The 2019 League of Legends Championship final was attended by 100 million spectators around the world.

 The esport seduces all age groups.
-It is therefore not surprising that many brands are turning to this field to increase their visibility and influence.
+It is therefore not surprising that many brands are turning to esports to increase their visibility and influence.
 However, there is one age group that interests them more particularly, and that is the millennials.
-Through esport, they want to reach this more connected segment that is less sensitive to advertising and is less interested in traditional media such as television or radio.
-In the same way, they are directly addressing an audience of enthusiasts.
-Finally, because esport attracts a large audience, the cost per target is particularly interesting.
+Through esport, they want to reach this segment more connected and less sensitive to ads and less interested in traditional media such as television or radio.
+In the same way, they are directly addressing an enthusiast audience.
+Finally, because esport attracts a large audience, the cost per target is particularly interesting for brands.

-The European esport Federation was created in February 2020 and is based in Brussels, the European capital.
-It represents more than 100 million players across 23 European countries and aims to develop a strong, healthy and sustainable vision of the esport scene.
+The European esport Federation based in Brussels was created in February 2020.
+It represents more than 100 million players across 23 European countries and aims to develop a strong, healthy and sustainable vision of esports.